+How Does Dental Bonding Work?The first stage is a consultation appointment with your Supreme Dentistry dentist to discuss options and determine what issues you would like to have our dental bonding services address.
+Once decided, your dentist will help you pick a composite resin color that matches your existing teeth.
+Once the color is determined, then the procedure can get underway.
 Your dentist will prep the bond composite.
-As the composite readies, your teeth surface will be cleaned then abraded, so there is a rough surface for the bonding to adhere to.
+As the composite readies, your tooth’s surface will be cleaned and then rubbed so the bonding has a rough surface to adhere to.
 The composite resin will be added to the area, then molded.
-A heatless UV (ultraviolet) light will be used to activate or solidify the resin.
+Afterward, your dentist will put a heatless ultraviolet (UV) light on the area to activate or solidify the resin.
 Your dentist may further shape the resin as it hardens.
-Lastly, the composite resin is polished and buffed so that it resembles your natural teeth.
+Lastly, the composite resin is polished and buffed to resemble your natural teeth.

 Taking Care of Your Dental BondingWith the procedure complete, there are some things you should keep in mind to get the most out of your dental bonds.
 Avoid chewing on ice cubes, hard foods, or candies because they can damage the bond.
 Drinking a lot of coffee, tea, red wine, or smoking will discolor your dental bonds just as much as it discolors your natural teeth.
 It’s best to break or reduce these habits.
-However, you can still have teeth whitening done after dental bonding; the whitening won’t harm the composite resin.
+However, you can still have teeth whitening done after dental bonding.
+Teeth whitening won’t harm the composite resin.

 Issues Dental Bonding Can ResolveCosmetic procedures are often to improve appearance.
 However, the issues cosmetic procedures address also affect the quality of an individual’s oral health.
 While some issues aren’t pressing concerns, many patients discover once they have a procedure like dental bonding done, they wonder how they ever got along without it.
-Some common issues dental bonding address include:
+Some common issues dental bonding addresses include:

-- Chipped or cracked teeth: The composite resin used in dental bonding can smooth over jagged chips and camouflage cracks.
+- Chipped or cracked teeth – The composite resin used in dental bonding can smooth over jagged chips and camouflage cracks.

+Discover More Cosmetic Dental Services with Supreme DentistryDental bonding has numerous advantages.
+The cost of bonding is lower than many other procedures and nearly always covered by dental insurance.
+The procedure is quick, usually only taking a single appointment.
+It’s a relatively straightforward procedure and requires no anesthesia.
 Dental bonding is just one of the cosmetic dental services we offer at Supreme Dentistry.
 For individuals in need of alignment, we offer Invisalign and ClearCorrect braces.
 Our dental veneers are a restorative option, and our standard teeth whitening can brighten anyone’s smile.
 At Supreme Dentistry, we’re proud to provide family and other general dentistry services such as: